navikt/syfosmregister/README.md

 * Gradle
 * Spek
 * Kafka
+* Mq
+* Vault
+* Postgres

 ## Getting started
 ## Running locally

 ### Building the application
 #### Compile and package application
 To build locally and run the integration tests you can simply run `./gradlew shadowJar` or on windows `gradlew.bat shadowJar`

 #### Creating a docker image
 Creating a docker image should be as simple as `docker build -t syfosmregister .`

+#### Running a docker image
+`docker run --rm -it -p 8080:8080 syfosmregister`

 #### Starting a local PostgreSQL server